marklogic-community/marklogic-samplestack/README-JavaScript.md

 For *<browsername>*, you may supply one of "chrome", "firefox" or "ie".
 Please specify the name of a browser that you have already installed on your development machine,* for example `gulp once --browser=chrome`.

 **Note: in version 1.1.0 of Samplestack, this command leverages the gradle/Java setup/automation code to configure the database.
-You must have Java 1.7 or 1.8 installed for this to succeed.
-In the next release of Samplestack, the above command will in "pure JavaScript".**
+You must have Java 1.7 or 1.8 installed for this to succeed.**

 ## Build, Unit Test, Run